Alejogb1/job-board/blog-data/elasticsearch-get-all-distinct-values-field.md

 }
 ```

 This is the simple version replace `"your_field_name"` with your actual field name and thats it the size is 0 cause we dont want to see any document hit just the aggregate results.
 The response will give you the buckets for each term in that field and the counts associated with them if you don't need the counts you can ignore them but you get them for free with this request type of request.
 Easy enough right

 **What about Size Limits**

-Okay so maybe you have a field with a ton of distinct values like tags for example or usernames maybe even ip addresses if you dont set the size limit it defaults to 10 and you'll miss unique values from the tail end this is a common gotcha that I have seen even myself fallen for numerous times so we need to set the size parameter explicitly in terms to be sure that it lists ALL unique values in a field.
+maybe you have a field with a ton of distinct values like tags for example or usernames maybe even ip addresses if you dont set the size limit it defaults to 10 and you'll miss unique values from the tail end this is a common gotcha that I have seen even myself fallen for numerous times so we need to set the size parameter explicitly in terms to be sure that it lists ALL unique values in a field.

 ```json
 {